Axcient/mongod-avx/README.md

 It applies patches from the `patches/` directory to build MongoDB **without AVX** compiler flags, enabling compatibility with older CPUs that do not support AVX or AVX2 instructions.

+Now supporting old CPUs like core2 which lacks of SSE4.2, AVX and AVX2 instructions.

 This project is based on the official MongoDB source code, which is licensed under the Server Side Public License (SSPL) v1.
 The original source code is available here:
 https://github.com/mongodb/mongo